CommonAccord/Site-Org/Doc/about/test/eRights_Smart_Contracts_Demo.md

 Pay.2.$=$500

-Deliverable.Specification=a nicely-bound report on "What to Do"
+Deliverable.Specification=a nicely-bound {PageCount} report on "What to Do"

+PageCount=30 page

 Acceptance.Period=30 days